jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

         - 1/8" between yoke and release bearing; 1/2" between release bearing and clutch brake
     - self adjustment
         - self adjusting every time when disengage and engage
-        - there is limit to avoid adjusting clutch to tight which could lead to premature wear
+        - there is limit to avoid adjusting clutch too tight which could lead to premature wear
 - clutch brake
     - use to stop rotation of clutch disc and input transmission shaft upon moving from N to 1 or N to R
     - help prevent gear clash